 3. Make sure that you have turned on iCloud Music Library.

 A few users have been experiencing the same problem that Apple Music randomly skips songs during playback.
-It plays less than half of the track and jump to the next song.
+It plays less than half of the track and jumps to the next song.

 3 Possible Solutions:

 1. Make sure the skipped songs are available or playable in your library.
 If the song is greyed out, that means the song is not accessible so you can't play it.

 If you are playing streaming Apple Music songs instead of downloaded ones, you need to make sure that the app has access to Wi-Fi or cellular data.
 Internet connection is required for playing streaming songs.

 Here's how to do: Go to "Settings" > "Music" > "Cellular Data" > select "WLAN & Cellular Data".

 3. Disable iCloud Music Library and re-enable it.
 After that, re-download your Apple Music songs manually.